 The penalties, in the worst cases, can be extremely harsh.

-A boiler that is serviced regularly will run more efficiently, be less prone to breakdown and generally last longer.
+If you follow a sensible commercial boiler servicing regime, your boiler will run more efficiently, be less prone to breakdown and generally last longer.

 You must have your commercial boiler serviced according to the manufacturers guidelines, or you will invalidate the warranty.
 Like car servicing, increasingly these service intervals are not a set time, but more about the time a boiler has run for and how efficiently it has run.
 We are seeing more recommended service intervals being extended out to up to three years, but this long service interval does NOT void your legal requirement for annual safety certification.